-Herpes is a viral infection caused by the herpes simplex virus.
+Herpes is a viral infection that occurs due to the herpes simplex virus.
 It may appear on the genitals or mouth.

-Graviola is considered an alternative treatment for herpes, but the supporting evidence is still coming in.
-A 2012 study showed antiherpes activity with graviola in the laboratory.
+Health experts consider graviola an alternative treatment for herpes, but the supporting evidence is still inconclusive.
+However, a 2012 study showed it had some antiherpes activity in the laboratory.

-It also increased T cells.
-T cells are lymphocytes in the body that kill cancer cells and other damaged cells.
+It also increased T cells, which are lymphocytes in the body that kill cancer cells, and other damaged cells.

-Still, researchers caution graviola alone is not enough to eradicate pancreatic tumors.
-It should not be used as a primary treatment.
+Still, researchers caution graviola alone is insufficient to eradicate pancreatic tumors, and doctors should not use it as a primary treatment.
 Studies are ongoing to evaluate the efficacy of graviola as an adjuvant therapy for pancreatic cancer.

-Graviola is available in capsule or extract forms.
-There is not enough research to determine a safe, standardized dose.
+While graviola is available in capsule or extract forms, there is not enough research to determine a safe, standardized dose.

-In general, manufacturers recommend taking 500 to 1,500 milligrams via capsule daily or 1 to 4 milliliters of extract daily.
+In general, manufacturers recommend taking 500–1,500 milligrams via capsule daily or 1–4 milliliters of extract daily.

-These dosages have not been approved by the United States Food and Drug Administration (FDA).
-The FDA does not monitor production, quality, or purity of supplements and herbs.
+However, the Food and Drug Administration (FDA) has not approved these dosages.
+The agency also does not monitor the production, quality, or purity of supplements and herbs.

 Some health practitioners recommend avoiding graviola due to the risk of neurological side effects.

 Graviola may cause nerve damage and movement problems, especially with long-term use.
 It may also cause serious neuropathy that leads to Parkinson-like symptoms, such as tremors or stiff muscles.
-If someone has Parkinson’s disease, graviola may make their symptoms worse.
+If someone has Parkinson’s disease, graviola may worsen their symptoms.

 Graviola may be toxic to the kidneys or liver with repeated use.
-People should not use graviola if they have liver or kidney problems.
+Therefore, people should not use it if they have liver or kidney conditions.

-Those considering using graviola should also talk to their doctor before use if they:
+Those considering using graviola should first talk with their doctor if they: